 When operating in binary rewriting mode, it is an error for the in_module parameter to be NULL; it is necessary to specify the module in which the variable will be created.
-Dyninst will then write the variable back out in the file specified by in_module.
+Dyninst will then write the variable back out in the file specified by in module.

 '''

-void free(const BPatch_variableExpr &ptr)
+bool free(BPatch variableExpr &ptr)

 '''

 Free the memory in the passed variable ptr.
 The programmer is responsible for verifying that all code that could reference this memory will not execute again (either by removing all snippets that refer to it, or by analysis of the program).
+Return true if the free succeeded.

 '''

-bool getRegisters(BPatch_Vector<BPatch_register> &regs) implemented
+bool getRegisters(std::vector<BPatch register> &regs)

-for POWER and AMD64

 '''

-This function returns a vector of BPatch_register objects that represents the registers available to the mutatee.
+This function returns a vector of BPatch_register objects that represent registers available to snippet code.